improbable-research/keanu/docs/doc_templates/inference-posterior-sampling.md

 * Step size

 A leapfrog is how a sample moves around the distribution.
-It's where the position and momentum of a sample are updated for a timestep.
+It's where the position and velocity of a sample are updated for a timestep.
 The step size is how much time will pass between timesteps.
 The larger the stepsize, the more the position will change during each timestep.
 The leapfrog count determines how many leapfrogs we will take in one sample.